William Stone (attorney): Civil War service

-Freedmen's Bureau Service
+Freedmen's Bureau service

 At the close of the war in 1865, Stone elected to stay in the army.
 In early 1866, now a brevet Major, he was assigned to the newly created Freedmen's Bureau.
 Designed by Congress to bridge the gap between slavery and citizenship for some four million largely illiterate African Americans, the Bureau represented America's first great social engineering project.
 As an agent of the Bureau in South Carolina, Stone struggled (against the violent resistance of the planter class and the Ku Klux Klan) to achieve the Bureau's objectives of education, equality in the courts, and fair labor standards for the newly freed slaves.
 He frequently presided over provost courts to ensure fair treatment of freedmen in legal disputes, and was instrumental in establishing schools for children of former slaves in his part of South Carolina.

-Marriage and Children
+Marriage and children

 In 1869, Major Stone married Mary Taylor, a Quaker from Pennsylvania who had been assigned by the Society of Friends to teach black children in South Carolina.
-They proceeded to have two sons, Alfred and Herbert (who went on to become editor and publisher of Yachting and who was instrumental in re-establishing the Bermuda Yacht Races).
+They proceeded to have two sons, Alfred and Herbert.
+Herbert went on to become editor and publisher of Yachting and was instrumental in reestablishing the Bermuda Yacht Races.

 Legal and political career

-In 1870, Stone resigned from the army and, aided by his extensive self-study, his agile mind, and driving ambition, was certified to practice law in South Carolina.
+In 1870, Stone resigned from the army to practice law in South Carolina.
 Following a successful law career in Charleston, he became active in state politics and, in 1876, was appointed by Governor Daniel Henry Chamberlain as Attorney General for South Carolina.

-Final Years
+Later life

-When Governor Chamberlain's re-election was overturned by Wade Hampton in 1877, Stone returned with his family to the North, and established a highly successful career as an attorney in New York City.
+When Governor Chamberlain's reelection was overturned by Wade Hampton in 1877, Stone returned with his family to the North, and established a highly successful career as an attorney in New York City.
 He died in New York City in 1897, and is buried next to his wife in the Quaker Cemetery in Longwood Gardens, Pennsylvania.